raymondworkshop/old.myblog/_posts/learning/2017-11-07-a-better-me.md

   * learn yourself
     - learn about yourself by studying your friends
       + honest, understanding, support

+    - my advantages  <- feedback analysis
+      +

+    - how do I work with myself ?
+      + reading not listening

+    - how do u study?
+      + reading + chatting/learning with people

+    - how do I work with others?
+      + relationship

   * **the fear of Poverty**
     - indifference